 I don’t think I want to be a mother.
 The thought of being renamed, made smaller, terrifies me.
 Sometimes I dream of a child I cannot find, always moving from room to room.
 I wake with a kind of ache, the kind I imagine my mother carries too.
 Maybe it’s the same longing, just differently aged.

-For as long as I can remember I craved control.
+For as long as I can remember, I craved control.
 Control of what — I could never say exactly.
 Control of how people saw me, of my body, of the way my DNA arranged itself in inconvenient patterns.
-I could never control being loved, or being known.
-I was always adjacent to myself, seeing the world through a pair of unperscribed glass, watching the gestures that seemed to make other women legible.
-My body wore many faces: a perfectionist unraveling, the girl next door, the girl with a baker dream, the one who thought food trucks were permanent.
-I lived inside each persona, but, never at the same time.
+I could never control being loved or being known.
+I was always adjacent to myself, seeing the world through a pair of unprescribed glasses, watching the gestures that seemed to make other women legible.
+My body wore many faces: a perfectionist unravelling, the girl next door, the girl with a baker’s dream, the one who thought food trucks were permanent.
+I lived inside each persona, but never at the same time.

 The sound of water on skin, the drag of a blade against the fallen hair thickened with revolt— it all became one sound.
 What began as hope turned to labour.
 There were days I plucked the stray hairs by hand, shaping womanhood through small violences.
 I told myself it was discipline, but it was fear in disguise.

-Today I stepped into the bathroom, steam collected on the mirror, the room unreadable.
+Today I stepped into the bathroom, steam collected on the mirror, and the room was unreadable.
 I hadn’t bought a razor in months; the one in my shower had rusted from neglect.

 I resented being my mother’s daughter—all acts of tenderness violated by the prying eyes of expectation and perfection.
 I think of all the time I spent shaving away time as the city bustled alive beneath me.
 Maybe today, I will return my mother’s call and ask her to scrub me clean again.